stratoit/internship_2018/README.md

 For augmentation purposes we can convert the image from BGR to HSV and change the H, S and V values independently to obtain new images.
 Although this method did not improve the results on the same track we believe that it might help generalise the neural network for any environment, track(even with a colour change).

+Before giving these images as input it is **EXTREMELY IMPORTANT** to either divide each pixel's value by 255 after converting the data type to float.
+Another work around for this is to pre-process it like the authors of the VGG network did.
+This approach has been used by us currently.

 ## The Neural Net

 There are multiple approaches to this problem.
 In an ideal situation, we should use a RNN in order to store temporal features.
 However, given the short time frame of the project and keeping in mind the